Another struggle

 Time heals and this is certainly true when it comes to where I am today compared to a few months ago when I plunged into a very dark and difficult period only a week after the day out at sea.

-I remember my sister, Nadine, mentioning that she was going to call an ambulance and somehow found the strength to argue but she clearly saw how dire the situation was and soon I was being strapped to a gurney and wheeled away.
+I remember my sister, Nadine, mentioning that she was going to call an ambulance and somehow found the strength to argue but she saw how dire the situation was and soon I was being strapped to a gurney and wheeled away.
 I remember very little after that and can only document the next few days from what I was later told.

 Excessive abdominal bleeding necessitated emergency surgery, requiring the removal of a portion of my colon and many pints of blood.
 I was kept sedated and on a ventilator for several days as infection required them to perform a further three surgeries and it was only on the fourth day that I awoke in ICU with tubes and drips and wires creating a spaghetti of paraphernalia around me.
 I was still on the ventilator and so couldn’t speak; my mouth was dry and sore and my nose had a very uncomfortable gastro-intestinal tube.
 I had a drip in my neck feeding me liquid and antibiotics and IV drips in my arm and drainage tubes coming out of holes on each side of the foot-long incision that ran down my stomach from sternum to groin.
-Just to the right of where my belly button used to be, was a bag that seemed to be part of my body and the lights and the noise and activity around me was scary and confusing.
+Just to the right of where my belly button used to be, was a bag that seemed to be part of my body and the lights and the noise and activity around me were scary and confusing.

 Although I had been through hell over the previous nine months, this was all of that and more all rolled into one.
 I was down a deep and dark hole and I knew that crawling out of it would take more effort than I had summoned to get through everything else up until then.

 I was in ICU for a further week or so, the tubes had been taken out of my nose and mouth and I was breathing on my own with the help of a bit of oxygen.
 I won’t even begin to describe the pain and discomfort and the inability to sleep that made my mind wander in this darkness and my body was so weak, I could barely lift my arms.
-To compound all this, I still required dialysis and every now and then, a machine would be wheeled in for my four-hour session.
+To compound all this, I still required dialysis and now and then, a machine would be wheeled in for my four-hour session.
 I wondered if there would ever be an end to the discomfort and pain.

 At some point, once a special corset had been made for me, I was helped into a chair to sit up for the first time.
 I remember being so weak that I could barely stand and it felt like the effects of gravity had doubled.
 I sat in a chair for almost an hour on the first attempt before needing to be back on the bed again.

 Eventually, I was moved to a general ward and began the process of recovery and physio.
-After about three weeks I was able to sit up on my own, sit in the chair for longer periods and soon began walking a few steps with a walker frame.
+After about three weeks I was able to sit up on my own, sit in the chair for longer periods, and soon began walking a few steps with a walker frame.
 It was difficult at first, my brain knew what to do but it seemed as though my body had forgotten how.

 I eventually became accustomed to the stoma bag that was now part of my life and despite the odd accident with it from time to time, got used to emptying it and replacing it and taking the necessary care.
 The difficulty came with dialysis, the four hours on The Machine in the dialysis ward with staff that didn’t know how to deal with the problems of the stoma and when I had issues there, it was very unpleasant.